students working with a brain prop.

 Yes

 The Foundation Year in Psychology will allow you to develop your academic skills and confidence as well as introduce you to key concepts, debates and skills that will support and inform your subsequent years of undergraduate study.
+You will be introduced to the science behind human thought, emotions and behaviour and learn how psychology and psychologists can make a real contribution to world issues.

 The Student Contract